ViralTexts/gtr-clusters/clusters/18770212-sn82014805-HowToTreatInsectStings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-nt&#x27;s geodwe said;
-But new they say, &quot;Writ, that aid plum
-Has got a level bead!&quot;
-It&#x27;s rather sad the children sow
-Are learning such talk;
-They&#x27;re learned to &quot;shin&quot; instead ef chat,
-Aud &quot;wait!&quot; instead af walk.
-To little Harry, yesterday?
-My grandchild, aged two?
-I.said, &quot;You love grandpa f&quot; laid he,
-&quot;Teu bet your boots I do !&quot;
-The children bewed to strangers onee;
-It ia no longer so?
-Tbe littlo girls, as well as beys,
-Kow greet you with &quot;Hallo!&quot;
-Ob. give mo back the good eld days.
-When both the old and young
-CsOTersed iu plain, old-fashioned werds.
-And slane was never slung.
-FIELD AND FIRESIDE.
 How to Treat Insect Stings.

 The pain caused by the sting of ? plant or